 Solar Cell I-V Characteristic and the Solar Cell I-V Curve

-Solar Cell I-V Characteristic Curves show the current and voltage ( I-V ) characteristics of a particular photovoltaic ( PV ) cell, module or array giving a detailed description of its solar energy conversion ability and efficiency.
+The Solar Cell I-V Characteristic Curves shows the current and voltage (I-V) characteristics of a particular photovoltaic ( PV ) cell, module or array.
+It gives a detailed description of its solar energy conversion ability and efficiency.
 Knowing the electrical I-V characteristics (more importantly Pmax) of a solar cell, or panel is critical in determining the device’s output performance and solar efficiency.

 Photovoltaic solar cells convert the suns radiant light directly into electricity.
 With increasing demand for a clean energy source and the sun’s potential as a free energy source, has made solar energy conversion as part of a mixture of renewable energy sources increasingly important.
 As a result, the demand for efficient solar cells, which convert sunlight directly into electricity, is growing faster than ever before.

 Photovoltaic ( PV ) cells are made made almost entirely from semiconductor silicon that has been processed into an extremely pure crystalline material which absorbs the photons from sunlight.

 The photons hit the sillicon atoms releasing electrons causing an electric current to flow when the photoconductive cell is connected to an external load.
 For example, a battery.
 There are a variety of different measurements we can make to determine the solar cell’s performance, such as its power output and its conversion efficiency.

 The main electrical characteristics of a PV cell or module are summarized in the relationship between the current and voltage produced on a typical solar cell I-V characteristics curve.
 The intensity of the solar radiation (insolation) that hits the cell controls the current ( I ), while the increases in the temperature of the solar cell reduces its voltage ( V ).